unframework/article-modular-front-end/manuscript/starting-point.md

 Now, we want to get back to doing what we love - building software that does useful things, on the Web.

 We still remember the computer science basics, are comfortable with simple object-oriented programming (OOP) and have quickly brushed up on modern web technologies available in a typical browser.
+We know JavaScript (and some other languages, because we are hip like that).

+So what are we programming when we write front-end code?
+What is our mental model for the running program?

 ## Runtime Environment

-We know JavaScript (and some other languages, because we are hip like that).
-We know that the code we write will run in some kind of modern browser.
-What does that mean, really?

 For our application-writing purposes, a Web browser is two things: